 The XPS boards come in different thickness – for example: 20mm, 50mm and 100mm.
 To then cut to them to size we recommend using a hot wire cutter or a similar cutting device.
 As mentioned the typical property bases vary in depth and angle.
 If the property is on an incline, you will have a different starting position at the front relative to the back.
 Therefore, you will need to be precise when cutting the boards to make sure they are sunk in appropriately into the ground (if possible).

-Do not use the dot-and-dab method, rather you should cover the board liberally with the adhesive using a notched trowel.
-The reason for this is that adhesion is the only way to fix to the structure and therefore 100% adhesive coverage is imperative.
+Do not use the dot-and-dab method, instead, you should cover the board liberally with the adhesive using a notched trowel.
+The reason for this is that using adhesive is the only way to fix the insulation board to the structure and therefore 100% coverage is imperative.

 When this point has been reached in the install, you don’t need to use mechanical fixings but you can proceed straight to the basecoat and mesh.
-At this stage you can use both the EWI-220 and the EWI-225 products as your basecoat.
+At this stage you can use the EWI-226 as your basecoat.
 Ensure you overlap the mesh where they join and use the same technique to sink it into the basecoat as you would do to the normal wall.

 While it is understandable that the finish of the sunk mesh may not be as consistent as you would have on a normal wall where the access is ok – here it may be rather awkward, which would mean you may have to do a little touch-up basecoat once the first layer has dried.

 Finishing off the DPC insulation with mosaic render